-hostname validation: The value vh will be the ASCII string in the following format: "<scheme>://<host>:<port>", where <scheme>, <host>, and <port> are the URI components corresponding to the currently accessing resource.
+host-name validation: The value vh will be the ASCII string in the following format: "<scheme>://<host>:<port>", where <scheme>, <host>, and <port> are the URI components corresponding to the currently accessing resource.
 The scheme and host are in lower-case, and the port is in a shortest decimal representation.
 Even if the request-URI does not have a port part, v will include the default port number.

-tls-cert:
+tls-server-end-point:

-TLS certificate validation: The value vh will be the octet string of the hash value of the public key certificate used in the underlying TLS [RFC5246] (or SSL) connection.
-The hash value is defined as the value of the entire signed certificate (specified as "Certificate" in [RFC5280]), hashed by the hash algorithm specified by the authentication algorithm used.
+TLS endpoint (certificate) validation: The value vh will be the octet string of the hash value of the server's public key certificate used in the underlying TLS [RFC5246] (or SSL) connection, processed as specified in Section 4.1 of [RFC5929].